VirgoCX Design System

 Typography was another key part of organizing the design system.
 To align with brand identity and platform needs, the Matter font family was chosen for the website, providing a clean and professional look, while the Nunito font family was applied across the mobile app and trading platform for its readability and friendly tone.

-Beyond font selection, detailed guidelines were established for heading sizes, line heights, and text treatments across different scenarios.
+Beyond font selection, I established detailed guidelines covering heading hierarchies, font sizes, line heights, spacing ratios, and text treatments across different contexts.
+These standards ensure consistency, readability, and a cohesive typographic experience throughout the product.

 Logo